 The RSVD AID11 subfield is set to 2047, which is a value above the maximum AID value of 2007, and is used to identify the STA Info SAC field.
 The Disambiguation subfield is also included in the STA Info SAC field such that together with the RSVD AID11 subfield, other STAs can avoid interpreting the STA Info SAC field as another STA Info field addressed to them.

 The SAC subfield contains the 16bit SAC used in the secure variant of the non-TB Ranging protocol, see Subclause 11.22.6.4.

-Note: For non-secure ranging, the UL Rep is set to a value no greater than the negotiated RSTA Assigned UL Rep; and DL Rep is set to a value no greater than the negotiated RSTA Assigned DL Rep (See 11.22.6.3 Fine Timing Measurement procedure negotiation).
-For secure ranging, the UL Rep is set to the negotiated RSTA Assigned UL Rep; and DL Rep is set to the negotiated RSTA Assigned DL Rep (See 11.22.6.3 Fine Timing Measurement procedure negotiation).
+(#1389)